Elvis Andrus Player Props: White Sox vs. Angels

 - Andrus has six doubles, two home runs and 17 walks while hitting .200.

+- In 50.0% of his games this season (29 of 58), Andrus has picked up at least one hit, and in nine of those games (15.5%) he recorded at least two.

-- He has gone deep in two of 58 games played this year, and in 0.9% of his plate appearances.
+- In 58 games played this season, he has gone deep in just two of them.

-- Andrus has had an RBI in nine games this season (15.5%), including six multi-RBI outings (10.3%).
-He has also driven in three or more of his team's runs in two contests.
+- In 15.5% of his games this season, Andrus has driven in at least one run.
+In six of those games (10.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.